ReeceJordaan/PropertyNest/README.md

 # PropertyNest - Real Estate Platform

+PropertyNest is a lightweight, framework-free real estate platform built with PHP/MySQL and vanilla JavaScript, offering property listings with advanced search/filter capabilities for buyers, renters, and agents.
+Features include user authentication, favorites system, mortgage calculators, and responsive design - all without external dependencies for optimal performance.

 ## Project Overview
 PropertyNest is a comprehensive real estate platform that enables users to browse, search, and manage property listings.
 The system provides:
 - Property listings with detailed information